TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 ## Pull Requests

 If you wish to contribute, [fork][20] the repo and make a pull request with your changes.
-Ideally, your contribution should be in one of two categories:
+Ideally, your contribution should be in one of three categories:

 1. Code
-2. Documentation
+2. Articles
+3. Projects

 We'll break these down in the following sections.